-- Colostrum is the first milk produced by your breasts from around 16 weeks of pregnancy and in the first few days after your baby is born. - It is the ideal first food for your baby and is rich in protein, vitamins and minerals. - Colostrum has high levels of antibodies which help to protect your baby from infections. - Colostrum is easily digested by your baby and helps with the passage of meconium (your baby's first bowel actions).
+- Colostrum is the first milk produced by your breasts from around 16 weeks of pregnancy and in the first few days after your baby is born. - It is the ideal first food for your baby and has high levels of antibodies which help to protect your baby from infections. - Colostrum is easily digested by your baby and helps with the passage of meconium (your baby's first bowel actions).